scuzzydude/appmem/README.md

 git clone https://github.com/scuzzydude/appmem.git
 ````
 ### Build
-You should have gcc and kernel mode build set up.
+You should have gcc and kernel headers set up.
 If not, that's beyond the scope of this README.
 You can figure it out.
 ````
 >>> cd appmem
 >>> make